-How to interact with your audience like a real-live human (and build genuine relationships with the folks most likely to buy what you're selling)
+How to interact with your audience like a real live human

 If you’re pffting as you read this and shouting, “I’m not awkward!” at your computer screen, this is not for you.

 If your M.O. is social media automation and you have nary a 10-minute window to spare for idle conversations, this isn’t for you, either.

 Click here to get brainstorming prompts in your inbox!

 This is for business owners who want to build community, for bosses who want to be friends with their customers, for entrepreneurs who want to learn from the people they serve.
 If you’re that person and you’re just not sure how to do that, exactly, you’re in the right place.

 And if you’re on the fence, not certain whether or not you should be interacting with your peeps as a normal person holding normal-person conversations, I’m here to tell you that yes, you should.
 This is why.

 How to deal with anxiety, introversion, and shyness as a creative entrepreneur